jonathanbossenger/wp-local-env/README.md

 Currently, only PHP 8.1 or 7.4 are supported.

+### Installing WordPress

+You'd think that given this has a `wp` prefix, it would include a way to install WordPress?
+Well, that was never the point.
+The point is, and always was, to make something that allowed you to install WordPress in the way you prefer.
+[Download](https://wordpress.org/download/) and extract the zip to the site directory, use [WP-CLI](https://developer.wordpress.org/cli/commands/core/download/), or use whatever you want.
+It's up to you.
+That's the point.

 ## Additional Software

 wp-local-env comes preinstalled with both the PhpMyAdmin database tool, and the MailHog email testing tool.
 You can access both tools by visiting the following urls: